 Apple is aware that your iPhone wallpaper is important, so it offers plenty of options when deciding on an iPhone background.
-With just a few taps, you can set images from the Photos app or default iPhone wallpapers on your Home Screen and Lock Screen.
-And did you know you can use a Dynamic or Live wallpaper for iPhone?
+With just a few taps, you can set images from the Photos app or default iPhone wallpapers on the Lock Screen and Home Screen.
+Did you know that iOS 17 also includes preset wallpapers or that you can even use live photos as wallpapers for your iPhone?
 Read this guide to learn more about iPhone backgrounds and to find out how to change the iPhone wallpaper to whatever makes you smile:

 Settings is the go-to app for most changes on your device, whether it’s setting a new ringtone or using your iPhone as a Wi-Fi hotspot.
 To access all the options available for your iPhone background, open the Settings app, scroll down a bit, and then tap Wallpaper.

 On the Wallpaper screen, you can see your Current wallpaper.
 The iPhone Lock Screen background is shown on the left, and the iPhone Home Screen wallpaper is displayed on the right.

 If you want to change your iPhone’s wallpaper, there are two paths you can follow.
 You can either slide on the screen to select one of the wallpapers you’ve previously set on your iPhone, or you can choose a new wallpaper.
 Assuming you didn’t change your iPhone’s wallpaper previously, you’ll want to use the latter option.
 Tap the “+Add new wallpaper” button to begin the process of changing the wallpaper on your iPhone.